RI BURN INJURY ATTORNEY

 A Providence personal injury attorney on the experienced legal team of Marasco & Nesselbush is committed to helping people who were seriously injured by burns recover compensation from those responsible for their injuries.

-If you or a loved one suffered serious burns caused by an unsafe condition at a home or business, a defective product, or another person’s negligent or reckless behavior, please fill out our contact form or call us today for a free evaluation of your case.
+If you or a loved one suffered serious burns caused by an unsafe condition at a home or business, a defective product, or another person’s negligent or reckless behavior, please fill out our contact form or call our Rhode Island personal injury attorneys today for a free evaluation of your case.